Skip to content

 When you fully refund a sale in your system, create a reversal transaction with mode=full.

-In the example below, tax_1MEFAAI6rIcR421eB1YOzACZ is the tax transaction recording the sale to your customer:
+In the example below, tax_1MEFAAI6rIcR421eB1YOzACZ is the tax transaction that records the sale to your customer:

 Command Line